-Judge shoots down suit that aimed to disqualify two state Supreme Court candidates; both allowed to run
+Judge shoots down lawsuit that aimed to disqualify two state Supreme Court candidates; both allowed to run

 “So here’s my decision: Judge Hunter and candidate Chambers are not disqualified," Judge Donald Johnson said.

-The suit, levied by a 73-year-old Baton Rouge woman named Elise Knowles Collins, said that Chambers lives outside the judicial district and Hunter failed to file state income taxes in three of the last five years, a requirement to run for the post under state law.
+The lawsuit, filed by a 73-year-old Baton Rouge woman named Elise Knowles Collins, said that Chambers lives outside the judicial district and Hunter failed to file state income taxes in three of the last five years, a requirement to run for the post under state law.

 If Johnson had ruled toward the plaintiff, it would have eliminated all of First Circuit Court of Appeal Chief Judge John Michael Guidry's opposition to the newly redrawn Supreme Court seat before the Nov.
 5 primary.
 State Supreme Court justices serve 10-year terms.